wso2/docs-ei/en/micro-integrator/docs/references/connectors/jira-connector/jira-connector-config.md

     ```

 ??? note "getVotesForIssue"
-    To get the votes for a specific issue, use getVotesForIssue and specify the issue ID.
-This operation returns a JSON representation of the vote information, including the number of votes and more.
+    To get the votes for a specific issue, use `getVotesForIssue` with the issue ID.
+This operation returns a JSON representation of the vote information including the number of votes and more.
     <table>
         <tr>
             <th>Parameter Name</th>